AlJf-the-Coder/AlJf-the-Coder/README.md

 ## Hi there 👋

 I'm Ali.
-I'm a graduating 4th year BS Computer Science at UP Diliman.
-Always looking to learn more and sharpen my skills.
-I'm here to make practical and aesthetically pleasing websites and applications.
+I'm 4th year BS Computer Science (graduating) student at UP Diliman.
+Always looking to learn more and sharpen my knowledge and skills.
+I'm here to make practical and user-friendly websites and applications.

-Programming languages including: Python, C, C++, Javascript and Typescript.
+**Programming languages**: Python, C, C++, Javascript and Typescript

-Frameworks: Svelte
+**Frameworks**: Svelte

-Databases: MySQL and Firebase.
+**Backend Technology**: MySQL and Firebase

-## I'm currently working on 🖱️:
+## I'm currently working on ⌨️:
 1. [CCTV Shoplifting Detection](https://github.com/AlJf-the-Coder/cctv-shoplifting-detection): An app that can classify shoplifters using AI/ML for my thesis.
 2. [Simple 3D Renderer](https://github.com/AlJf-the-Coder/simple-3d-renderer): An app that does basic rendering and transformation of 3d models using SDL and CUDA C++.